Suvink/flutter-restaurent-app/README.md

 <br>
 <br>
 Happy learning. :+1:
-If you found this project useful, then please consider giving it a :star: on Github and sharing it with your friends via social media.
+If you found this project useful, then please consider giving it a :star: on Github and sharing it with your friends via social media. <br>
 ### Show some :heart: and star the repo to support the project